cyphar/tic-tac-toe/README.md

 License
 -------
 This project is licensed under the GNU General Public License version 3.
-More information can be found in the LICENSE file in the base directory of this project.
+More information can be found [here](https://www.gnu.org/licenses/gpl.html) and in the LICENSE file in the base directory of this project.